 STATE OF THE ART PROCESSING THAT EXCEEDS STANDARDS

 Every product that we packaged is tagged with a printed label that includes the type of cut and the customers information.
-We store all products in a climate controlled cooler, stocked in bags with the customers name on it.
+We store all products in a cooler and/or freezer, stocked in bags with the customers name on it.

-When a customer arrives to pick up their order they simply present their pick slip, and their meat will be brought out from the cooler, in a shopping cart.
+When a customer arrives to pick up their order they simply present their pick slip, and their meat will be brought out from the cooler and/or freezer, in a shopping cart.
 This process is simple and quick.
 If you need assistance loading your order, we will be more than happy to provide you with assistance.